Zottman Curl: Muscles Worked, How To Do and Form

 It targets different regions of the arm by using both supinated and pronated grips.

-• During the concentric phase, a supinated grip works the bicep and brachialis muscles.
+• A supinated grip works the bicep and brachialis muscles during the concentric phase.

-• During the eccentric phase, the pronated grip places additional emphasis on the brachioradialis and forearm muscles.
-It improved the forearm size and grip strength.
+• During the eccentric phase, the pronated grip emphasizes theย brachioradialis andย forearm muscles, improving forearm size and grip strength.

 Incline Zottman Curl